unchainedshop/unchained/docs/source/plugins/datatrans.md

 # Mode: Mobile SDK

-To enable mobile tokens during checkout as stated here https://docs.datatrans.ch/docs/mobile-sdk#section-initializing-transactions, send a special `transactionContext` to `signPaymentProviderForCheckout`: `{ "option": { "returnMobileToken": true } }`
+To enable mobile tokens during checkout as stated [here](https://docs.datatrans.ch/docs/mobile-sdk#section-initializing-transactions), send a special `transactionContext` to `signPaymentProviderForCheckout`: `{ "option": { "returnMobileToken": true } }`

 # Advanced integration features

 **Restrict payment method selection in redirect:**
-You can send any additional properties to /v1/transactions/init by setting properties on the context input fields for ex. if you want to retrict payment methods during checkout you could send `{ "paymentMethods": ["VIS"] }` as value for `transactionContext` in `signPaymentProviderForCheckout` to restrict checkout with that provider to VISA credit cards,
+You can send any additional properties to /v1/transactions/init by setting properties on the context input fields for eg. if you want to restrict payment methods during checkout you could send `{ "paymentMethods": ["VIS"] }` as value for `transactionContext` in `signPaymentProviderForCheckout` to restrict checkout with that provider to VISA credit cards,

 **Checkout with alias:**
 Just simply do `checkoutCart` without initializing a transactionId.
 If the user has valid stored payment credentials for the datatrans payment provider, the plugin will try to use that information and directly checkout and settle the payment.

 **Asynchronous Webhook:**
-As stated here https://docs.datatrans.ch/docs/redirect-lightbox#section-webhook there is the possibility of asynchronous webhooks.
-Don't enable this, else you will have to "poll" the order status after a checkout as webhook-based checkout could still be in-flight and you will miss out on a whole category of errors for the sake of speeding up 1s of processing time.
+As stated [here](https://docs.datatrans.ch/docs/redirect-lightbox#section-webhook) there is the possibility of asynchronous webhooks.
+Don't enable this, else you will have to "poll" the order status after checkout as webhook-based checkout could still be in-flight and you will miss out on a whole category of errors for the sake of speeding up 1s of processing time.